Being successful online

 - Know where to get help BEFORE you need it

-- Links to help and support resources are provided under the Support subheading in the left sidebar main navigation.
+- Links to help and support resources are provided in your course under the Support subheading in the left sidebar main navigation.
 Most online courses also contain an open discussions forum where you can post questions to your classmates and course instructor.
 In addition, make sure you are aware of the course policy on virtual office hours.
 Because online courses lack regularly scheduled face-to-face interaction, you must be proactive when confronted with any issues.
 You must not only identify the issue, but also determine who to contact or which resource will best assist you in resolving it.
 This skill can make or break your experience as an online student.